iifl-logo

 Business Performance:

-Our company is actively executing various EPC and item rate projects with both government and private clients across diverse sectors including Power, Oil & Gas, Railways & Metros, Water & Irrigation, Buildings & Structures, and Roads, situated across India.
+Our company is actively executing various EPC and item rate projects with both government and private clients in sectors like Railways & Metros, Water & Irrigation, and Roads, situated across India.
 Most of these projects are nearing completion.
 Despite facing severe challenges, we have successfully completed several projects of national importance.
 Additionally, we have actively engaged with clients to ensure the financial closure of outstanding dues for completed projects.

 The Sector-wise Order Book of the Company is as follows: